Cottontail Rabbit

 Keep Wildlife Wild

-The young cottontails, called kits, open their eyes at one week old and begin exploring outside the nest for short periods to nibble on the grass at about 2 to 3 weeks.
-A cottontail rabbit is about the size of a softball (4-5 inches long) with eyes open and the ability to hold its ears upright.
-It should be capable of being on its own and should be left alone.
-Cottontails can have multiple litters each year so that kits may be encountered anytime from spring through fall.
+The kits open their eyes at one week old and begin exploring outside the nest for short periods to nibble on grass at about 2 to 3 weeks.
+A young cottontail rabbit that is about the size of a softball (4-5 inches long) with its eyes open and the ability to hold its ears upright is capable of being on its own and should be left alone.